Yext integrates with Amazon’s Alexa to supply hours, addresses, other business info

 That’s just the tip of the iceberg.
 The Knowledge Assistant aggregates user reviews across platforms, automatically identifies top competitors, and supports bulk updates and uploads.

-Yext, which was founded in 2006, raised $117 million in venture capital from firms including Sutter Hill Ventures, Institutional Venture Partners, and WGI Investments before going public.
+Yext, which was founded in 2006, raised $117 million from firms including Sutter Hill Ventures, Institutional Venture Partners, and WGI Investments before going public.
 Its market capitalization is said to be more than $1.1 billion.